 Dr. McGonigal describes three types of stress responses in addition to “fight or flight,” which all serve to handle stress in such a way that may have a positive effect on the body:

-- Rise to the Challenge: This stress response allows us to focus our attention, heightens our senses, increases motivation and mobilizes our energy.
-This stress response is of benefit, for example, to an athlete who is about to compete.
+- Rise to the Challenge: Stress allows us to focus our attention, heightens our senses, increases motivation and mobilizes our energy.
+For example, this healthy stress response benefits an athlete who is about to compete.

-- Connect with Others: This stress response activates the need to protect our tribe and dampens fear and increases courage.
+- Connect with Others: Stress activates the need to protect our tribe and dampens fear and increases courage.

-- Learn and Grow: This stress response helps us integrate experiences and helps the brain learn.
+- Learn and Grow: Stress helps us integrate experiences and helps the brain learn.

 The Main Stress Hormones

 The hormones cortisol (also called hydrocortisone) and DHEA produced by the adrenal glands are considered the primary responders to stress.
 The outpouring of these hormones can affect the body positively rather than negatively.
 For example:

 - Research has shown that supplementing these stress hormones to enhance the stress response has been beneficial to those with post-traumatic stress disorder (PTSD) and panic attacks.